 \item The conditional probability $\prob(V = 1 \mid A = 1)$ is specified by our assumption on the the anchor variable.
 The probability $\prob(V = 1 \mid A = 1)$ is set to $\epsilon$ where $\epsilon \approx 0$ if $A$ is explicit negative feedback or to $1-\epsilon$ if $A$ is explicit positive feedback.

 \item That leaves the distribution $\prob(\Pa_{-V}(A) \mid V)$.
-We estimate $\prob(\Pa_{-V}(A) \mid A)$ heuristically using two sources of historical data that vary in their distribution of Value $V$.
+We estimate $\prob(\Pa_{-V}(A) \mid V)$ heuristically using two sources of historical data that vary in their distribution of Value $V$.
 Suppose we have access to a dataset of historical recommendations $\mathcal{D}_{R}$ that were sent to users at random, as well as a dataset of historical recommendations that were algorithmically chosen, $\mathcal{D}_{C}$.
+Both kinds of datasets are commonly available on recommender systems due to the prevalence of A/B testing which typically tests new algorithmic changes against a randomized baseline.
 The randomized and algorithmic datasets will have different distributions of valuable content, $\prob_{R}(V)$ and $\prob_{C}(V)$, and different distributions of observed behavior, $\prob_{R}(A, \mathbf{B})$ and $\prob_{C}(A, \mathbf{B})$.
 However, we assume that $\prob(A, \mathbf{B} \mid V)$, the probability of the observed behavior given Value $V$, is the same between the two datasets.\footnote{If our DAG has Value $V$ as a root node and can be interpreted as a causal Bayesian network \citep{pearl2009causality}, then this is equivalent to assuming that the difference between the datasets corresponds to an intervention on $V$.} The following equations then hold: